-Running from November 22 – 27, this Smoky Mountain Winterfest tradition showcases hundreds of festive trees, each with their own theme.
+Running from November 27 – 30, this Smoky Mountain Winterfest tradition showcases hundreds of festive trees, each with its own theme.
 All proceeds from this event benefit the Boys & Girls Club of the Smoky Mountains.

 5. Gatlinburg Winter Magic Tunes & Tales

 It wouldn’t be the holidays without a little caroling and Christmas cheer, and that is just what guests can expect to find at this year’s Winter Magic Tunes & Tales in downtown Gatlinburg.
 Similar to their summer series, talented performers and musicians will set up in the heart of the city throughout the festival to entertain guests every Friday and Saturday night.
 All performers will be dressed in holiday-themed period attire.

 Winter Magic Tunes & Tales in Gatlinburg begins at November 29 and continues through December 22.

 The Fantasy of Lights Christmas Parade is one of the most popular Gatlinburg parades throughout the year.
 With over 100 entries, a dozen marching bands from across the region, and larger-than-life balloons, there is a ton of fun just waiting to be had at this winter event.

 The parade is scheduled to begin at 7:30 p.m. on December 6.
 The parade route will run from Baskins Creek Bypass to Traffic Light #10 on the Parkway.
 Be sure to arrive early!
 Parade organizers are expecting crowds of more than 60,000 spectators.